mdealiaga/Portfolio/README.md

 ### TokenAnalyst Internship Work

+A large portion of my internship was devoted to data engineering work - setting the data collection processes that allowed for data science work.
+Below is the outcome of this work -- in-depth analytics enabled through our data.

+While other sections of my portfolio display my coding and modelling ability, this section is more focused on my visualisation and reporting skills.

 * [Exploring Ethereum:](https://github.com/mdealiaga/Portfolio/blob/master/TokenAnalyst/ETH_report.pdf) A report exploring on-chain Ethereum Metrics and analysing token activity

 * [Classifying Ethereum users using blockchain data:](https://medium.com/tokenanalyst/classifying-ethereum-users-using-blockchain-data-dd6edb867de3) A data-driven examination of the largest addresses in Ethereum.
 Read by 4000+ people, nominated as post of the week in two newsletters and translated to French.